yoniker/PokerVault/GTO/Lessons from Lucid/Wtf moments.md

 SB vs BB SRP, 773 is checked a lot by SB while TT2 is almost a range bet, TODO figure out why.

+SB vs BB SRP, AsKc9s, SB is checking a lot - wtf and why

+SB vs BB SR flop As3s2d, it was claimed that the nut advantage is because BB calls 54o and sb folds, TODO check to what extent this is true